uplimit/course-dbt/README.md

 (SELECT CAST(delivered_at_utc AS DATE) - CAST(created_at_utc AS DATE) AS delivery_days
 FROM dbt_zoe_l.stg_orders) b
 ```
+*Note: Here I converted timestamp field to dates then calculated days instead of hours.

 *4. How many users have only made one purchase?
 Two purchases?
 Three+ purchases?*